tstaerk/AdaptiveThumb/README.md

 # adaptivethumb

-AdaptiveThumb is a MediaWiki extension that provides a &gt;pic&lt; tag for scaleable images.
+AdaptiveThumb is a MediaWiki extension that provides a &lt;pic&gt; tag for scaleable images.

 Download & Installation: http://mediawiki.org/wiki/Extension:AdaptiveThumb